chalapvc/car-price-prediction/README.md

 ## Files in the Repository

-- `pricepredictor.ipynb`: The Jupyter Notebook containing the complete analysis, data preparation, modeling, and evaluation process.
+- `car_price_predictor.ipynb`: The Jupyter Notebook containing the complete analysis, data preparation, modeling, and evaluation process.
 - `vehicles.csv`: The dataset used for training and testing the machine learning models.

 ## Steps and Methodology